There are many instances where chainsaws and bees are going to be working in the same vicinity.

 Chainsaws And Bees

 Chainsaws and bees have been working beside each other for decades now, and unless you directly threaten them, you will be fine.
+However, it is another story when working with chainsaws around dogs (don’t do it).

 Please let us know if you have any comments or other questions you’d like answered below.
 We’d also love to hear any of your stories about that time you cut into a beehive in a tree or dropped a tree with a hornet’s nest!